-- Use NETCONF over TLS transport instead of default SSH.
-Default client certificate and trusted CA directory are used for TLS handshake. - This option is available only when the netopeer-cli is compiled with configure's --enable-tls option. - --cert cert_path - Use a specific certificate for TLS handshake. cert_path specifies path to the client certificate in CRT format.
-If --key option is not specified, cert_path is expected to contain also the private key for the client certificate, in PEM format. - This option is available only when the netopeer-cli is compiled with configure's --enable-tls option. - --key key_path - Specifies path to the private key for the client certificate in KEY format.
-If not specified, cert_path is expected to contain also the private key for the client certificate, in PEM format. - This option is available only when the netopeer-cli is compiled with configure's --enable-tls option. - --trusted trusted_CA_store - Specifies path to a trusted CA certificate bundle in PEM format to be used exclusively for server verification for this connection instead of the default CA directory. - This option is available only when the netopeer-cli is compiled with configure's --enable-tls option. - --port num - Port to connect to on the NETCONF server.
-By default, port 830 for SSH or 6513 for TLS transport is used. - host - Hostname of the target NETCONF server.
+- --tls: Uses NETCONF over TLS transport instead of default SSH.
+Default client certificate and trusted CA directory are used for TLS handshake.
+This option is available only when the netopeer-cli is compiled with configure's --enable-tls option. - --cert cert\path - Uses a specific certificate for TLS handshake. cert\path specifies path to the client certificate in CRT format.
+If -- key option is not specified, cert\path is expected to contain also the private key for the client certificate, in PEM format. - This option is available only when the netopeer-cli is compiled with configure's --enable-tls option. - · --key key\path - Specifies path to the private key for the client certificate in KEY format.
+If not specified, cert\path is expected to contain also the private key for the client certificate, in PEM format. - This option is available only when the netopeer-cli is compiled with configure's --enable-tlsoption. - --trusted trusted\CA\store - Specifies path to a trusted CA certificate bundle in PEM format to be used exclusively for server verification for this connection instead of the default CA directory. - This option is available only when the netopeer-cli is compiled with configure's --enable-tls option. - --port num - Port to connect to on the NETCONF server.
+By default, port 830 for SSH or 6513 for TLS transport is used. - host - Hostname of the target NETCONF server. - 3. disconnect: disconnects from a NETCONF server. - 4. commit - Performs the NETCONF commit operation.
+For details, see RFC 6241 section 8.3.4.1. - 5. copy-config: Performs NETCONF copy-config operation.
+For details, see RFC 6241 section 7.3.